ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 .. _playbooks_variables:

 ***************
 Using Variables
 ***************

 Ansible uses variables to manage differences between systems.
 With Ansible, you can execute tasks and playbooks on multiple different systems with a single command.
 To represent the variations among those different systems, you can create variables with standard YAML syntax, including lists and dictionaries.
 You can set these variables in your playbooks, in your :ref:`inventory <intro_inventory>`, in re-usable :ref:`files <playbooks_reuse>` or :ref:`roles <playbooks_reuse_roles>`, or at the command line.
 You can also create variables during a playbook run by registering the return value or values of a task as a new variable.

-You can use the variables you created in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>`, in :ref:`templates <playbooks_templating>`, and in :ref:`loops <playbooks_loops>`.
+You can create variables with standard YAML syntax, including lists and dictionaries.
+You can also create variables during a playbook run by registering the return value or values of a task as a new variable.
+You can use the variables that you created in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>`, in :ref:`templates <playbooks_templating>`, and in :ref:`loops <playbooks_loops>`.
 The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.

 Once you understand the concepts and examples on this page, read about :ref:`Ansible facts <vars_and_facts>`, which are variables you retrieve from remote systems.